zenkaeser/Git-1/week2/cheatsheet.md

  - `git branch` - this is your second best friend, it tells you in which branch you are (you can also see where you are when you do `git status`)
  - `git log` - shows the history of commits in the current branch.
 Also allows you to see if branches are synchronyzed.
  - `git log --oneline` - shows the history of commits in a summarized form.
+ - `git rm --cached <file_name>` - removes the file with name `<file_name>` from your git repo, so it won't be tracked by git anymore, but the file stays in your computer, it is not deleted.
  - `git cherry-pick <commit_hash>` - will copy the commit with hash `<commit_hash`> from another branch to your current branch.
 To find the hash for the commit you want use `git log` on the branch where the commit exists.